thomaspzollo/functional_uq/README.md

 ### Performing Experiments

-Run the below command to reproduce all of our experiments.
+The commands necessary to reproduce all of our experiments are listed below.
 Our experiment-ready data can be found under zipped_data/ and includes:

  - CivilComments: Logits, labels, group labels
  - RxRx1: Logits, labels
  - Movielens: User/Item score matrix, group labels

-Unzip, create data/ folder and move data to appropriate folders before running:
+Unzip, create data/ folder and move data to appropriate folders before running each:

     data/civil_comments
     data/rxrx1